 Nail issues are common among people with psoriatic disease, with one study reporting that nearly 50 percent of people with psoriasis and up to 80 percent of those with PsA experience nail lesions, known as nail psoriasis.

 In general, people diagnosed with skin psoriasis and nail psoriasis can still get basic manicures with nail polish and light buffing.
-Make sure to ask your manicurist to be gentle, and explain what can happen to your skin and your nails if the manicurist is too rough or uses abrasive chemicals.
+Make sure to ask your manicurist to be gentle, and explain what can happen to your skin and nails if the manicurist is too rough or uses abrasive chemicals.

 You can also purchase nail polish and nail polish remover designed for sensitive skin and bring them along to your nail appointment.
 Your nail technician will likely understand and be happy to use them, but it may be a good idea to check in advance when scheduling your appointment.